kaneyxx/Twitch_Channel_Points_Clicker/README.md

 (Feel free to modify the code to use other browser, don't forget to get its driver.)

 1. Download driver as the same version as your chrome browser.
-2. Unzip file and put the chromedriver exe file with the python in the same directory.
+2. Unzip file and put the chromedriver exe file with the .py file in the same directory.

+***Important!!!***
-3. Run the file and enjoy it.
+Run the file in **OS default terminal** by
+`python Channel_Point_Clicker.py`
+(Due to the mscvrt issues)

+* Note1: You need to enter account/password and pass in the code which sent to your mail or pass the chaptcha thing by yourself.
+(If anyone need saving account function, just leave you message to let me know.)

-* Note: The opening window just support for one channcel at a time.
+* Note2: The opening window just support for one channcel at a time.
 If you want to "click" on another channel, please run it again for another channel.

-* Note2: Not very sure if the xpath or css is correct for other language twitch interface.
+* Note3: Not very sure if the xpath or css is correct for other language twitch interface.
 Please comment or message me to let me know it, thanks!